Migrating other application logic

 If you run any automated or pre-production testing that includes authentication, here are a few best practices to move that to Stytch:

-• Stytch supports testing data to use for most primary login factors.
+- Stytch supports sandbox values to use for most primary login factors.
+Check out our E2E Testing resource for additional information.

 Reconciling deduplication